paulh002/sdrberry/README.md

 Goal is to support Adalm pluto SDR, Radioberry, RTL-SDR, SDRPlay etc but it should also support other SDR receivers based on SoapySDR.
 Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering Currently it also supports basic BLE as controler input.
 I use a ESP32 as BLE server with a service for an optical encoder.
+Alternative a Contour Shuttle express can be used as rotary controler.

 To install you need to configure rasberry pi OS in text only mode, (switch off the GUI) Compiled using VisualGDB or cmake and gcc